 Calendar Girls meets The Full Monty in this joyous new British musical.

-Like the music video “Got Your Back“, created to accompany the release of the album, the full production will also feature BSL integrated choreography from Deaf men Dancing’s Mark Smith, as well as captions throughout all performances, to make the show accessible for D/deaf and hard of hearing audiences.
+Like the music video “Got Your Back“, created to accompany the release of the album, the full production will also feature choreography incorporating rhythmic gymnastics and sign language from Deaf Men Dancing’s Mark Smith, as well as captions throughout all performances.

 Age guidance: 11+ due to adult themes and occasional swearing, however The Rhythmics is suitable for younger children and 11+ is a general age guidance – parental discretion is advised.